 In the end she may have been a skinny little girl from Nebraska, but ‘Oh My’ how she changed all our lives.
 Thank you all for your love, support and prayers!
 Lorraine loved you all.

-In lieu of flowers, please make donations to the Alzheimer Research Association (act.alz.org)To send flowers to the family of Lorraine Higgs Evans, please visit Tribute Store
+In lieu of flowers, please make donations to the Alzheimer Research Association (act.alz.org)To send flowers to the family or plant a tree in memory of Lorraine Higgs Evans, please visit Tribute Store